 For instructions about deploying the VM for a database server, see the database deployment guide for your database server.

-The GCP resources that are deployed by Deployment Manager include:
+The Google Cloud resources that are deployed by Deployment Manager include:

 - A VM that uses an SAP-certified version of Linux.

 - A persistent disk for the boot disk.

 The following instructions use Cloud Shell, but if you prefer, you can use the Cloud SDK in your local terminal instead.

 Creating a project

 To create a project:

 If you don't already have one, sign up for a new account.